 |Cache||L2 (4MB) / L3 (16MB)|

-AMD Ryzen 7 1700X is similar to AMD Ryzen 7 1800X but has lower clock speed.
-The processor has 200 MHz lower clock for both Base and Turbo frequency.
-It comes with 3.4 GHz base clock and can achieve 3.8 GHz in turbo.
+AMD Ryzen 7 1700X is similar to AMD Ryzen 7 1800X but has a lower clock speed.
+The processor has a 200 MHz lower clock for both Base and Turbo frequency.
+It comes with a 3.4 GHz base clock and can achieve 3.8 GHz in turbo.
 The cache remains the same as 4MB for L2 and 16MB for L3.
-It also come with Extended Frequency Range (XFR) and has maximum power consumption of 95 Watts.
-It is an unlocked processor and it can overclocked easily.
+It also comes with an Extended Frequency Range (XFR) and has a maximum power consumption of 95 Watts.
+It is an unlocked processor and it can be overclocked easily.

-AMD Ryzen 7 1700X has got 8 physical core but can process 16 threads which definitely gives a performance boost in the multi-threaded applications.
-The performance Ryzen 7 1700X is comparable to the Intel’s top-end Kaby Lake processor which is Core i7 7700K.
+AMD Ryzen 7 1700X has got 8 physical cores but can process 16 threads which definitely gives a performance boost in the multi-threaded applications.
+The performance of Ryzen 7 1700X is comparable to Intel’s top-end Kaby Lake processor which is Core i7 7700K.
 It is also at par with Intel Core i7 6800K in synthetic as well as in gaming performance.
-The power consumption of both these processors is almost similar with Ryzen 7 1700X at 95W and Core i7 7700K at 91W.
+The power consumption of both these processors is almost similar to Ryzen 7 1700X at 95W and Core i7 7700K at 91W.
 It is also considerably cheaper than the AMD Ryzen 7 1800X.
-This processor offers best value for money.
+This processor offers the best value for money.

 |AMD Ryzen 7 1700X Specifications|